-One of the finest eighteenth-century townhouses in England, let Fairfax House transport you to the world of Georgian Britain and the splendour of city-living.
+One of the finest Georgian townhouses in England, Fairfax House transports you to the world of Georgian Britain and the splendour of city-living.

-Visitors will be admitted at 15 minute intervals in households/bubbles of up to 6 people.
-Face masks are required and regular sanitising points will be available throughout the visit.
-Opening safely is our paramount concern.
-You can read a full list of the safety measures in place here.
+Visitors will be admitted at 15 minute intervals in groups of up to 8.
+We ask that all visitors (unless medically exempt) wear a face covering.
+You can read a full list of the safety measures in place on our website.

 Every ticket sold helps conserve York and preserve Fairfax House for future generations.

 - COVID-19 measures in place

 - One way system